 A heel-prick test carries risks that include bleeding, infection, or bruising.
 When the needle pricks your baby's heel, he or she may feel a slight stinging sensation or pain.
 Afterward, the site may be slightly sore.

 Medicines like aspirin or antibiotics may affect the results of the urine test for PKU.
 The blood test may give a false-positive or false-negative result in certain cases:

 Your baby is premature.
 This could lead to a false-positive result because certain liver enzymes have not fully developed.

 Your baby has feeding problems such as vomiting.
 This could give a false-negative result.

-The test is done three to four days before the baby starts a milk diet.
+The test is done 3 to 4 days before the baby starts a milk diet.
 This could give a false-negative result.
 Some experts believe that for the most accurate results, the test should be done only several days after a milk diet or breastfeeding begins.

-If you are breastfeeding, be sure your doctor knows about all medicines, herbs, vitamins, and supplements you are taking.
+If you are breastfeeding, be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.

 The test should not be done before 24 hours after birth.